-Occurs in babies and infants upto the age of 18 months.
+Occurs in babies and infants upto the age of 18 months and only 2-3 % of all infants require hospitalization.
 Clinical examination reveals crackles +/- wheeze on auscultation in addition to coryza and a wet cough.
 Under 6 weeks of age babies may present with apnoea as the only symptom.

 Symptoms peak day 3-5 but cough may last up to 3 weeks and does not require treatment.
 Many children have fever but generally < 39 degrees.
 For the majority of babies and infants bronchiolitis is a self limiting illness that can be managed at home.